-For New Year's Eve 2019-20, you can enjoy a countdown and fireworks in Prospect Park at the stroke of midnight.
-Entertainment and hot refreshments are available from 10:30 p.m. to 12:30 a.m. but for a good viewing spot arrive early.
+For New Year's Eve 2020, you can enjoy a countdown and fireworks in Prospect Park at the stroke of midnight.
+Entertainment and hot refreshments are available from 10:30 p.m. to 12:30 a.m. but for a good viewing spot, you should arrive even earlier.

 Rather spend New Year's Eve at the beach instead of the park?
 You can see a midnight fireworks display at Coney Island.
 Spend New Year's Eve on the iconic Coney Island Boardwalk.